dexterity-inc/envi/README.md

 # Remove stored GitHub token
 envi config --clear-token

+# Enable encryption by default
+envi config --encrypt-by-default

+# Enable masked encryption by default
+envi config --encrypt-by-default --mask-by-default

+# Set default key file
+envi config --default-key-file ~/.envi.key

+# Use key file by default
+envi config --use-key-file

+# Disable default encryption
+envi config --disable-encryption
 ```

 **Output**:

 - GitHub token status (securely stored or partially masked)
 - Default Gist ID (if set)
+- Encryption settings
 - Usage examples for the saved Gist ID
 - Security information about token storage

+## Best Practices

+### Secure Usage

+1. **Always use encryption** for sensitive environment variables, especially production credentials
+2. **Use key files** instead of passwords for automated workflows
+3. **Store key files securely** and ensure they have proper permissions (0600)
+4. **Back up your encryption keys** in a secure location
+5. **Never commit key files** to version control
+6. **Avoid using the `--password` flag** on the command line, as it may be visible in command history

+### Gist Management

+1. **Use descriptive Gist descriptions** to easily identify different environments
+2. **Use the `--sort` option** when listing Gists to organize them by project, date, or ID
+3. **Use the `--format` option** to customize the Gist list display for your needs
+4. **Always check the Gist ID** when pulling or pushing to avoid accidentally using the wrong environment

 ## Command Help